 Day 4: Sunrise on the Old Man of Storr.
 A tough walk for sunrise, but well worth it for the views.
 This walk is the toughest of the week at around a hour long walk up often over fairly steep terrain.
 Please keep this in mind.
 It’s a classic location that would be a crime to miss.
 If you feel it is too hard going for you, I am more than happy to take you to another local location while taking the rest of the group up.
 Photograph Kilt Rock waterfall on our return.
 A sunset around Sligachan.

-Day 5: Sunrise from Loch Leathan looking up to the Old Man of Storr.
-Head back to the cottage to debrief before checking out.
+Day 5: Sunrise from Loch Fada looking up to the Old Man of Storr.
+Head back to the cottage to debrief before checking out at 10am.

 The itinerary is subject to change, usually due to weather and more suitable locations may be scouted in these instances.